zhangzc11/HHLooper/README.md

 ./process.sh tag0 yes
 ```

+The first argument is a tag for the folder name of the output histograms, and the second argument tells the program to include all the systematic Up/Down histograms

 # Make root file for datacard
 ```
 cd python
 python prepare_card.py tag0
 ```

+The argument of the python script is the tag name you provided in the previous step

 # make plots